Corhero/app-starter/README.md

 * Now I can go into 'index.html' and include jQuery, the path is a bit awkward - but it'll have to do for now `<script src="../node_modules/jquery/dist/jquery.min.js"></script>`.
 * I've added an animation to the H1 to test jQuery and it works perfectly.
 Only annoying thing?
 I have to run `minify app.js` every single time I make a change to my JavaScript.
 This needs to be automated...
 * Another thing that's starting to happen is that I now have two JS files included in my markup.
 Ideally I only want a single script tag in the markup.

+##### 19. How to get jQuery if I clone the repo on another machine?
+* Basically clone the repo and then run `npm install` in the root to get all the dependencies.
+Simple!